 - General Requirements:

-- Reserved for firms creating a substantial number of new basic-sector jobs (serving a national or global market) and for firms creatively reinvesting in older buildings or sites within Wooster's Downtown and Historic Areas.
+- Reserved for firms creating a substantial number of new basic-sector jobs (serving a national or global market) and/or for firms creatively reinvesting in older buildings or sites within Wooster's Downtown and Historic Areas, which require public assistance in order to move forward.

 - Tax exemption is discretionary and requires approval from Wooster City Council, the Wooster City School District*, the Wooster Growth Corporation*, and other independent local governments, along with the Ohio Department of Taxation and the Ohio Department of Development.
 This treatment is truly a community collaboration to invest and celebrate our entrepreneurs venturing to grow our economy.